Costa Rica Roadtrip - Part 2

 Recommended Activities in La Fortuna:

-We did a beginner rafting tour, since our friends had never tried it before, but due to the recent rather heavy rains, it was more of an intermediate course.
+We did a beginner rafting tour, since Sonia and Dennis had never tried it before, but due to the recent rather heavy rains, it was more of an intermediate course.
 It ended up being the perfect activity for the four of us.
 And puuuuhhh, we crashed hard (of course right at the beginning so I was scared for the remaining time haha).
 The photographer somehow managed to be right there to capture the glorious moment when more than half of us, including the tour guide, elegantly tumbled out of the raft and into the strong rapids.
 I felt (and probably looked) like a beached whale that needed to be lifted back into the boat, having swallowed plenty of water on the way.
 We all took some bruises, but thankfully nothing too serious.

 The rafting activity booked on getyourguide was relatively expensive at 61 euros per person (and that was the absolute cheapest option we could find anywhere online).
 I've done it before in New Zealand and Bali, and they were significantly cheaper.
 However, the activity included a stop with very, very good fresh fruits, a good lunch with drinks and we luckily even spotted some animals such as monkeys and a sloth during the tour (even in the rainy conditions!!).